dotnet/msbuild/Documentation/specs/corehost.md

 * `DOTNET_PACKAGES` - The primary package cache.
 If not set, defaults to `$HOME/.nuget/packages` on Unix or `%LOCALAPPDATA%\NuGet\Packages` (TBD) on Windows. **NOTE**: Currently the host uses different folders as we are still coordinating with NuGet to get the directories right (there are compat considerations).
 Currently we always use `$HOME/.dnx/packages`(Unix)/`%USERPROFILE%\.dnx\packages`(Win).
 * `DOTNET_PACKAGES_CACHE` - The secondary cache.
 This is used by shared hosters (such as Azure) to provide a cache of pre-downloaded common packages on a faster disk.
 If not set, it is not used.

-Given the Package ID, Package Version, Package Hash and Asset Relative Path provided in the dependencies file, **and the assembly is not serviced** (see the full resolution algorithm below) resolution proceeds as follows (Unix-style paths will be used for convenience but these variables and paths all apply to Windows as well):
+Given the Package ID, Package Version, Package Hash and Asset Relative Path provided in the runtime configuration file, **and the assembly is not serviced** (see the full resolution algorithm below) resolution proceeds as follows (Unix-style paths will be used for convenience but these variables and paths all apply to Windows as well):

 1. If `DOTNET_PACKAGES_CACHE` is non-empty, read the file `$DOTNET_PACKAGES_CACHE/[Package ID]/[Package Version]/[Package Id].[Package Version].nupkg.sha512` if present.
 If the file is present and the content matches the `[Package Hash]` value from the dependencies file.
 Use that location as the Package Root and go to 3
 2. Using `DOTNET_PACKAGES`, or it's default value, use `$DOTNET_PACKAGES/[Package ID]/[Package Version]` as the Package Root